HadiAskari/DecisionTrees/README.md

 # DecisionTrees

-Trained and plotted Decision Trees for an interpretability study of a Reinforcement Learning model trained on injecting idealogically left, moderate or right videos.
+Trained and plotted Decision Trees for an interpretability study of a Reinforcement Learning model trained on injecting ideologically left, moderate or right videos.